FredericS2021/FredericS2021.github.io/_posts/2022-01-11-Insurance_Project.md

     * Both of these require further examination to determine the reasons for these patterns in the data.

-I also build out a time-based variable using the original time-based features that is more helpful (meaning, has a higher correlation to the outcome variable) than the original two.
+I also built out a time-based variable using the original time-based features that is more helpful (meaning, has a higher correlation to the outcome variable) than the original two.
 My inspiration came from previous experience in real estate price prediction, where I looked at sales premium over list price, as a percentage.
 That ended up being predictor in the final model.
 Here I did something similar: I took the difference between these 'Submission Date' and 'Effective Date' features, creating an intuitive and powerful 'time until policy goes into effect' feature.
 See the heatmap in section 2.

 With some further analysis and problem specific feedback/knowledge, I will build out a full predictive pipeline that could be used for finding new clients that are most likely to purchase a policy after being quoted.